tsolomko/BitByteData/README.md

 Writing bits is implemented in two classes `LsbBitWriter` and `MsbBitWriter` (again, for two bit-numbering schemes).
 They both conform to `BitWriter` protocol.

-__Note:__ All readers and writers aren't structs, but classes intentionally.
-This is done to make it easier to pass them as arguments to functions and to eliminate unnecessary copying and `inout`s.
+__Note:__ All readers and writers aren't structs, but classes intentionally to make it easier to pass them as arguments to functions and to eliminate unnecessary copying and `inout`s.

 ## Documentation